boa-dev/boa-dev.github.io/blog/2025-09-23-temporal-release/index.md

 ---
 layout: post
 tags: [post]
-title: "Temporal_rs v0.1 release"
+title:
+  "Temporal_rs is here!
+The calendar and time zone aware date/time library powering Temporal in Boa, Kiesel, and V8"
 description:
-  Powering the new date/time API in Boa, Kiesel, V8, and any Rust projects near you!
+  A release post for temporal_rs, a calendar and time zone aware Rust date/time library that powers Temporal implementations in Boa, Kiesel, and V8, along with any native Rust project.
 authors: temporal-dev
 ---